 Art Therapy – An Easy, Fun, and Relaxing Exercise

-Art therapy is a form of therapy that utilizes artistic expressions as a way to heal and relax.
+Art therapy is a form of therapy that utilizes artistic expressions and exercise as a way to heal and relax.
+It is an exploration in creativity and self-expression.
 While most therapies rely on clear verbal communication, art therapy can be rather abstract and indefinitive in comparison.
-Art has always been a powerful means of expression beyond words, so if you’re stuck with expressing your feelings verbally, this can be a helpful healing solution.
-You can also read our post, Self-Express to De-Stress! – An Introduction to Art Therapy, or Dancing to De-Stress; The Science of Dance and Happiness to get a better idea on some of the therapeutic benefits of art expressions.
+Art has always been a powerful means of expression beyond words.
+So if you’re stuck with expressing your feelings verbally, this can be a helpful healing solution.
+You can also read our post, Self-Express to De-Stress! – An Introduction to Art Therapy, or Dancing to De-Stress; The Science of Dance and Happiness to get a better idea on some of the therapeutic benefits of artistic expression.

-The term ‘therapy’ makes it sound formal and complicated, yet, in reality, you don’t need to be an artsy person or have any experience in art to try these exercises.
-In fact, the less knowledge you have in art, the easier it will be to let it all out without being confined to the preconceived notions of how things should look.
-I’ve picked a few fun activities that you can easily try at home on your own.
+The term ‘therapy’ makes it sound formal and complicated, but in reality, you don’t need to be an artsy person or have any experience in art to try these exercise methods.
+In fact, the less knowledge you have in art, the easier it will be to let it all out.
+This is because we are often confined to the preconceived notions of how “art should look”.
+This article lists a few fun activities that you can easily try at home on your own.

 1. Visual Journaling

 Visual or creative journaling is a form of journaling that extends beyond verbal writing.
-It can be a combination with words, but usually, the main means of expression is focused on the visual language.
-You can draw, cut, paste, color, and scribble however you feel.
-Carl Jung, known as the founder of analytical psychology, kept a visual journal as he believed it connected with his inner feelings and subconscious thoughts.
+This exercise in creativity can be a combination with words, but usually, the main means of expression is focused on the visual language.
+You can draw, cut, paste, color, and scribble however you feel – explore your creativity!
+In fact, Carl Jung, known as the founder of analytical psychology, kept a visual journal.
+This was because he believed it connected with his inner feelings and subconscious thoughts.
 Studies show that keeping visual journals are especially helpful for trauma, loss, and stress.
-Some people choose to keep multiple visual journals with different themes and purposes.
+Moreover, some people choose to keep multiple visual journals with different themes and purposes.
 It’s a private safe space for you to explore your thoughts and share your feelings.
 A notebook won’t ever judge, so there’s nothing to hold you back from creating an open and honest dialogue in it!

 Materials: A blank notebook for journaling, markers, pens, pencils, photos, cut-outs, glue, and anything else you’d like to include.
 There are no limits on what materials you can use.

 Start keeping a regular record of yourself in a visual format through this journal.
 If you are unsure of how to start, search keywords such as “visual journal ideas” or “creative journal ideas.”
-This will give you plenty of options to play around with.
+This will give you plenty of options to play around and explore your creativity.

 2. Create a Visual Music Piece

 Are you usually more of a sound/music person than visual?
 Then this is an excellent way to deepen your relationship with music while increasing sensory awareness and encouraging emotional expressions.
-Lyric-free instrumental music is considered most effective in this exercise as lyrics can distract from the relaxation process.
+Lyric-free instrumental music is considered most effective in this exercise, because lyrics can distract from the relaxation process.